Canadian passport: Application and issuance

 The issuance of passports falls under the Royal Prerogative.
 They are issued, in the name of the reigning Canadian monarch (as expressed in the passport note), according to the Canadian Passport Order.
 This Order in Council specifies grounds for which Immigration, Refugees and Citizenship Canada (IRCC) can issue or renew a passport.

-Passport requirements
+De facto requirement to enter Canada

 Under the Canadian Charter of Rights and Freedoms, all Canadian citizens have the right to enter Canada.
-Since 10 November 2016, under the new visa regulations all visa-free passport holders (except for U.S. citizens and nationals) are required to apply for an Electronic Travel Authorization (eTA) before boarding a flight to Canada.
+Since 10 November 2016, under the new visa regulations all visa-free passport holders (except for U.S. citizens, U.S. nationals and U.S. permanent residents) are required to apply for an Electronic Travel Authorization (eTA) before boarding a flight to Canada.
 This means there is now a de facto requirement for Canadian citizens to use a Canadian passport when travelling to or transiting through Canada by air, unless a special authorization is obtained within 10 days of travel.